themillhousegroup/md-in-blogger/README.md

 ## How it works.

    1. Finds `pre` elements marked with `class='markdown'` with jQuery, or the main blog post `div`, if it has the `markdown-enabled` label
+   2. Any HTML entities such as `&gt;` get replaced so that they will be rendered properly
-   2. Showdown converts the markdown text content into html and injects that back into the post before the pre (and hides the pre).
+   3. Showdown converts the markdown text content into html and injects that back into the post before the pre (and hides the pre).
-   3. Each code section in the converted HTML is color highlighted by HighlightJS.
+   4. Each code section in the converted HTML is color highlighted by HighlightJS.

 I have set the showdown convertor to to GitHub flavor markdown.